Go Beyond the Obvious: Aspire, Amplify, Advance

 : Log

-If you think about it, most of the learning that embeds into who you are and what you do is not consciously learned, mostly it is unconscious.
 Your brain is a learning machine, constantly updating, refreshing and refining what you do, how you do it and who you are to maximise your experience.
-Only a small percentage of that is conscious learning, and only a small percentage of that is retained.

 : Lead

-Nobody starts in a leadership position even royalty has to wait in line and learn as they go.
-So, let me tell you my story, and how you can turn just 5m of deliberate learning everyday into 8000 times more value add to an organisation that can help you progress, achieve goals and go beyond you wildest dreams!
+So, let me tell you my story, and how you can turn just 5m of deliberate learning everyday into 8000 times more value add to an organisation to help you go beyond.

-25yrs in Learning and Talent Development
+Almost 30yrs in Learning and Talent Development

-Winning the awards for Best Training and Development in Europe, I began to contract and grow a small business consultancy before being offered my dream job as Head of Learning for Apple…which I then declined, but that is another story.
+Winning awards for ‘Best Training and Development in Europe’, I decided to contract and grow a small business consultancy before being offered my dream job as Head of Learning for Apple…which I then declined, but that is another story!

 - Department Head for over 15 years